SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ### Where to Keep your Module Files

-- in a central location using a tree stucture, or
+- in a central location using a tree structure, or

 - where you need them.